Education: Ancient era

-Commencing in the 4th millennium BCE and spanning subsequent eras, a pivotal transformation in educational methodologies unfolded with the advent of writing in regions such as Mesopotamia, ancient Egypt, the Indus Valley, and ancient China.
-(Note: There is no consensus on the precise timing of writing's invention, and various forms of proto-writing existed for much longer periods.)
-This breakthrough profoundly influenced the trajectory of education.
-Writing facilitated the storage, preservation, and dissemination of information, ushering in subsequent advancements such as the creation of educational aids like textbooks and the establishment of institutions such as schools.
+Starting in the 4th millennium BCE and continuing through the following millennia, a major shift in educational practices started to take place with the invention of writing in regions such as Mesopotamia, ancient Egypt, the Indus Valley, and ancient China.
+(Note: There is no consensus when exactly writing was invented and various forms of proto-writing have existed for much longer.)
+This development had a significant influence on the history of education as a whole.
+Through writing, it was possible to store, preserve, and communicate information.
+This facilitated various subsequent developments; for example, the creation of educational tools, like textbooks, and the formation of institutions, like schools.

-Plato's Academy, depicted in a mosaic from Pompeii, is frequently regarded as the inaugural institution of higher education.
+Plato's Academy is often seen as the first school of higher learning.
+(Mosaic from Pompeii).

-Another significant aspect of ancient education was the establishment of formal education.
-This became necessary as civilizations evolved and the volume of knowledge expanded, surpassing what informal education could effectively transmit across generations.
-Teachers assumed specialized roles to impart knowledge, leading to a more abstract educational approach less tied to daily life.
-Formal education remained relatively rare in ancient societies, primarily accessible to the intellectual elite.
+Another key aspect of ancient education was the establishment of formal education.
+This became necessary since the amount of knowledge grew as civilizations evolved, and informal education proved insufficient to transmit all requisite knowledge between generations.
+Teachers would act as specialists to impart knowledge, and education became more abstract and further removed from daily life.
+Formal education was still quite rare in ancient societies and was restricted to the intellectual elites.
 It covered fields like reading and writing, record keeping, leadership, civic and political life, religion, and technical skills associated with specific professions.
-Formal education introduced a new teaching paradigm that emphasized discipline and drills over the informal methods prevalent earlier.
-Two notable achievements of ancient education include the founding of Plato's Academy in Ancient Greece, often regarded as the earliest institution of higher learning, and the establishment of the Great Library of Alexandria in Ancient Egypt, renowned as one of the ancient world's premier libraries.
+Formal education introduced a new way of teaching that gave more emphasis to discipline and drills than the earlier informal modes of education.
+Two often-discussed achievements of ancient education are the establishment of Plato's Academy in Ancient Greece, which is sometimes considered the first institute of higher learning, and the creation of the Great Library of Alexandria in Ancient Egypt as one of the most prestigious libraries of the ancient world.